XP-NETWORK/documentation/docs/Multibridge2.0/multibridge_vs_others.md

 ## 6. Portal (Wormhole) Bridge

 Google offers a link to [Portal (Wormhole) Bridge](https://www.portalbridge.com/#/nft).
 The bridge connects 11 EVM chains with Solana.
-It combines fungible and non-fungible token transfers, however SFTs are not supported.
-Users can sign their transactions via 9 wallets.
+It combines fungible and non-fungible token transfers.
+However, SFTs are not supported.
+Users can sign their transactions via nine wallets.

 <center>